BrianCalves/InterServo168/README.md

 At this point, use the `,` and `.` keys, to position the servo.

-You can establish a software limit by moving the servo to the desired limit position and activating the `<` or `>` keys, for counter-clockwise limit or clockwise limit, respectively.
+You can establish software limits to servo rotation by moving the servo to the desired limit position and activating the `<` or `>` keys, for counter-clockwise limit or clockwise limit, respectively.

 Once you set a clockwise limit and counter-clockwise limit, you can use the `0` to `9` keys to position the servo, proportionately, within the limits you defined.